Elements Album review:

 Find out the who, what, why, when and where of the Naked Piano.. or Contact Gary

-Gary Girouard – a Boston area native who now resides on Cape Cod – was the composer, pianist and producer for the Naked Piano series.
+Gary Girouard – a Boston area native who now resides on Cape Cod – was the Pianist, Composer and Producer for the Naked Piano series.
 You can learn more by clicking on Gary Girouard’s Biography.

-From the start, this project was all about capturing the uniquely beautiful qualities of an acoustic piano – sort of like a ‘tribute’ album.
+From the start, this project was all about capturing the uniquely beautiful qualities of an acoustic piano.
 The decision was made early on to use as little technology as possible and to avoid edits or synthetic effects.
 The idea was to create a collection of compositions that would highlight the timeless nature of the piano (and life) by writing about such universal themes as love, family and nature.
 By focusing on emotionally-charged and expressive themes, the intention is to provide you a ‘natural escape’ from an often-hectic world.
 The Naked Piano is meant to invigorate your mind, while soothing your soul.